Nonmyopic Global Optimisation via Approximate Dynamic Programming: Numerical Experiments

 \subsection{Synthetic and Real-world Problems}

-We test the proposed nonmyopic approaches on a collection of standard synthetic benchmark functions \cite{surjanovic_virtual_2024,jamil_literature_2013} as well as on a set of real-world hyperparameter tuning problems \cite{snoek_practical_2012,wang_maxvalue_2017,malkomes_automating_2018,jiang_efficient_2020}. \Cref{tab:numerical:synthetic-and-real:list} reports all the functions, including their search space dimension and bounds.
-Each is solved in two stages: first, $N_0 = 2n$ initial random points are drawn at random to warm the surrogate models up; then, the main sequential algorithm is run to pursue the function's optimum.
+We test the proposed nonmyopic approaches on a collection of standard synthetic benchmark functions \citep{surjanovic_virtual_2024,jamil_literature_2013,brochu_active_2007} as well as on a set of real-world hyperparameter tuning problems \citep{snoek_practical_2012,wang_maxvalue_2017,malkomes_automating_2018,jiang_efficient_2020}. \Cref{tab:numerical:synthetic-and-real:list} reports all the functions, including their search space dimension and bounds.
+Each is solved in two stages: first, $N_0 = 2n$ initial random points are drawn uniformly at random to warm the surrogate models up; then, the main sequential algorithm is run to pursue the function's optimum.
 To combat the influence of randomness, each experiment is repeated 30 times with different seeds, while the rest of the other hyperparameters is kept the same.

 The rollout and the multi-step approach are both tested with different horizon lengths $H$.
-The former is tested with a lookahead of up to five steps, while the latter is tested only up to three due to computational complexity.
-For the multi-step approach, the numbers of samples at iteration $k$ are set to $m_k=10$, $m_{k+1}=5$, and are kept constant across iterations.
+The former is tested with a lookahead of up to five steps, while the latter is tested only up to four due to computational complexity.
+For the multi-step approach, the numbers of samples at iteration $k$ are set to $m_k=10$, $m_{k+1}=5$, $m_{k+2}=3$, and are kept constant across iterations.
 For rollout, obviously we have that $m_t=1$, $t=k,\dots,k+h-2$, with $h \in \{2,\dots,5\}$.
 The sampling of uncertain observations is carried out according to the distribution \eqref{eq:nmgo:dynamics:sampling:posterior} for both methodologies.
-This is achieved, in line with the state of the art \cite{jiang_efficient_2020}, either randomly via MC sampling of the normal distribution (in particular, via the Quasi-MC Box-Muller method \cite{pages_numerical_2018}) or deterministically by approximation via GH quadrature samples.
+This is achieved, in line with the state of the art \citep{jiang_efficient_2020}, randomly via MC sampling of the normal distribution (in particular, via the Quasi-MC Box-Muller method \citep{pages_numerical_2018}).

 To quantitatively appreciate the performance of the algorithms, the optimality gap $G$, defined as